Ugochukwuodinaka/NCDC-Covid-19-Data-Analysis/README.md

 - <img src="images/Confirmed_Cases_%26_Death_Cases_Across_Nigeria.png" width="550">

 - **Geospatial Map of Confirmed Cases and Death Cases Across Nigeria:**
-- This interactive geospatial map illustrates the distribution of confirmed Covid-19 cases and related deaths across states in Nigeria.
-It provides valuable insights into the geographic spread of the pandemic.
-Here's a detailed analysis of the benefits and implications of this map:
+- This interactive geospatial map illustrates the spread of confirmed cases and related deaths due to Covid-19 across the states in Nigeria.It has, in very practical terms, greatly contributed to geographical understanding about the pandemic.Here is a detailed analysis of the insights and benefits of this map:
-- __Visualizing Geographic Spread:__ This geospatial map allows stakeholders to visualize the distribution of confirmed Covid-19 cases and related deaths across different states in Nigeria.
-By plotting data points on the map, users can quickly identify regions with high case counts and assess the extent of the pandemic's geographic spread.
+- __Geo-spatial Spread Visualization:__ This geospatial map would be able to effectively show stakeholders how many confirmed Covid-19 cases and related deaths have occurred across different states in Nigeria.One would be able to plot these data points on the map, visualize at a glance the areas with a high case count, and also measure what extent of geographical spread has occurred due to this pandemic.
-- __Risk Assessment:__ The map serves as a tool for risk assessment, enabling health authorities, policymakers, and researchers to identify hotspots and emerging trends in Covid-19 transmission.
-Areas with high concentrations of confirmed cases and deaths may indicate heightened risk levels and the need for targeted interventions and resource allocation.
+– __Risk Assessment:__ Such a map would be of great use to health authorities, policy decision-making and researchers for assessing risks, thus helping in determining the location of the hotspots and the emerging trends of Covid-19 transmission.Places with high density in confirmed cases and deaths may show evidence for increased risk levels, hence calling for targeted interventions and resources.
-- __Decision-making Support:__ The geospatial map assists decision-making processes by providing spatial context and actionable insights into the pandemic's impact on specific regions.
-Decision-makers can use the map to prioritize response efforts, allocate healthcare resources, and implement containment measures based on the severity and geographic distribution of Covid-19 cases.
+- __Decision-Making Support:__ The geospatial map allows decision-making about spatial context and actionable insight into the pandemic effect across different regions.On this mapping, the decision-maker will be in a position to: prioritize response efforts, allocate health resources, and execute containment measures that are commensurate with the severity and geographic distribution of Covid-19 cases.
 <br />
 <br />